B. N. Chandrappa

 B. N. Chandrappa is an Indian politician and member of Parliament in 16th Lok Sabha from the Chitradurga (Lok Sabha constituency).

+On 9 April, 2023, B.N.
+Chandrappa has been appointed as Karnatakata Pradesh Congress Committee (KPCC) working president by the Congress party.
+D K Shivakumar leads the Karnataka unit.

 Early life and background

-Chandrappa was born to Nagappa and Lakshmamma on 01 October 1955 in Lakkavalli town of Chikkamagaluru district.
+Chandrappa was born to Nagappa and Lakshmamma on 1 October 1955 in Lakkavalli town of Chikkamagaluru district.

+He was elected as a Zilla Parishad member from 1986 to 1991 and later assumed the position of vice-president from 1991 to 1992, holding a state minister's rank.
+Chandrappa also served as the Lidkar chairman during the period of 2001 to 2003, under the SM Krishna regime.

-B. N. Chandrappa completed M.A.
-(Sociology), Educated at C.V.
-Raman University, Karnataka.
+B. N. Chandrappa has obtained a Master's degree in Sociology from C.V.
+Raman University, Karnataka, where he pursued his education..

 Personal life

 Chandrappa married Dr. S.T.
 Kavya on 01 Mar 1992.
 The couple has 1 son and 1 daughter.